St3451/Structural_Bioinformatics/8_final_exam/rmsd_histograms/README.md

-### Plots of the RMSD scores distributions of the 18 different amino acids
+### Plots of the RMSD scores distributions of the 18 different amino acids:

 ![](rmsd_hist_CYS.png)
 ![](rmsd_hist_SER.png)